Alabama Texting and Driving Accident Lawyer

 Have you been involved in an accident because someone else was texting while driving a car?
 Texting while driving is an act of negligence.
 Anyone who drives while distracted due to texting may be considered liable for car accident damages.
 An accident lawyer with our law firm can help you get the compensation you are entitled to receive.

-Please contact a personal injury lawyer at Norris Injury Lawyers serving the residents of Birmingham, AL. Our legal team stands ready and willing to pursue the at-fault driver who is responsible for your injuries, or his or her insurance company, for the restitution and peace of mind you need.
+Please contact a personal injury lawyer at Norris Injury Lawyers serving the residents of Alabama.
+Our legal team stands ready and willing to pursue the at-fault driver who is responsible for your injuries, or his or her insurance company, for the restitution and peace of mind you need.

 While our law firm handles your case and fights on your behalf, you can rest assured that you will not owe us any money until we get compensation for you.
 What’s more, you never owe us if we don’t make a success of your case.

 Contact us by calling (800) 477-7510 or filling out a free online form.
 Your first visit won’t cost you anything, and there are no obligations connected to your free consultation.

 Texting while driving is the cause of many different types of car accidents.
 The split-second effects of distracted driving can lead to serious or even permanent personal injuries.
 Texting while driving causes a driver to take attention away from the road to focus on the cell phone.
 This negligent action is absolutely high risk.